Gavin Lee

-Gavin Lee (born 15 October 1971) is an English actor who has appeared on the stage in musical theatre, notably as Bert in the musical Mary Poppins, in both the West End and on Broadway, and as Squidward Tentacles in the original Broadway cast of SpongeBob SquarePants: The Musical.
+Gavin Lee is an English actor.
+Known for his work in musical theatre in the West End and on Broadway, he portrayed Bert in Mary Poppins, and originated the role of Squidward Tentacles in SpongeBob SquarePants: The Musical.

+Life and career

-Early life
+Early years and education

 Lee is an alumnus of the Doreen Bird College of Performing Arts after which he has been involved in various musicals as a performer and choreographer.

 Career

 Lee appeared in the dance play Contact in the West End at the Queen's Theatre, opening in October 2002.

 In 2004, Lee auditioned to be the Bert understudy in the London production of Mary Poppins, but won the role outright.
 He originated the role of Bert in the original West End production.
 He also starred as Bert in the Broadway production of Mary Poppins.
 He was chosen for the Broadway role because of his critically acclaimed performance as Bert in the West End production.
 He departed the Broadway production after nearly two years to launch the US National Tour, but returned to the Broadway production in August 2010 until January 2013.
 Lee was nominated for Best Performance by an Actor in a Musical at the 2005 Olivier Awards and the 2005 Theatregoer's Choice Awards for originating the West End role of Bert.
 For his Broadway performance, Lee was nominated for the 2006 Outer Critics Circle Awards (Outstanding Actor in a Musical) and the 2007 Tony Award for Best Leading Actor in a Musical.
 He also won the 2007 Drama Desk Award for Featured Actor in a Musical and an award for Outstanding Broadway Debut at the 63rd annual Theatre World Awards.
 In August 2007, Lee was added to Sardi's caricature gallery with other Broadway actors.